MarcinOrlowski/laravel-api-response-builder/docs/docs.md

  but you can add additional classes just by creating entry in configuration `classes` mapping.

- I recommend you always pass `$data` as an `array` or object with conversion mapping configured, otherwise passing other tipes to `ResponseBuilder` may end up with response JSON featuring oddities like array keys keys `0` or `scalar`.
+ I recommend you always pass `$data` as an `array` or object with conversion mapping configured, otherwise passing other types to `ResponseBuilder` may end up with response JSON featuring oddities like array keys keys named `0` or `scalar`.

  **IMPORTANT:** If you want to return own value of `$http_code` with the response data, ensure used value matches W3C meaning of the code. `ResponseBuilder` will throw `\InvalidArgumentException` if